 For Texans in the 2nd District, flooding is fresh on our minds, and we deserve leaders in Congress who are dedicated to finding the right policy solutions and ensuring they are implemented without further delay.
 We face two enormous challenges that have yet to be addressed in a timely manner: (1) providing relief to those affected by Hurricane Harvey, and (2) implementing the long-term solutions that will prevent future flooding.

 As your future Congressman, I owe it to you to provide realistic solutions that I can fight for from the U.S. House of Representatives.
-Too many Congressional candidates offer talking points that are either unrealistic or already taking place at the State level.
 Voters in the 2nd District deserve to know what I can do for you as a member of Congress.

-Our Progress: As of March 9, 2018, more than $13.3 billion in federal funds have been provided directly to Texans, including FEMA grants to households, National Flood Insurance Program claims payments, and SBA disaster loans; and more than $362 million in Public Assistance funding from FEMA for state and local governments has been obligated.
+As of March 9, 2018, more than $13.3 billion in federal funds have been provided directly to Texans, including FEMA grants to households, National Flood Insurance Program claims payments, and SBA disaster loans; and more than $362 million in Public Assistance funding from FEMA for state and local governments has been obligated.
 Additionally, Congress has appropriated over $100 billion towards hurricane relief and recovery.
 A portion of that money will be allocated to Texas for housing recovery, infrastructure, mitigation, and numerous other needs.
 I will work with local authorities to ensure this money is spent the right way and encourage different Federal agencies to coordinate this funding more efficiently.

 Help Houston Rebuild

 Fund volunteer organizations that aren’t waiting for government assistance.
 When I ran 100 miles across the district to shed a spotlight on Houstonians still recovering, I began a fund dedicated to vetted volunteer groups working every day in the Houston area to help our neighbors rebuild.